What is a Cannabis REIT?

 - The ability to audit the tenant to confirm regulatory compliance

 - The right to remove a tenant if regulatory issues arise

 - The right to inspect the premises (subject to issues mentioned below)

 Other lease considerations need to be evaluated in terms of the specific location of the marijuana business, as state and local regulations may dictate certain terms.
 While a risky idea for several reasons, participation rent, in many states, will deem the landlord an owner of the marijuana license — potentially necessitating a formal change of control process and background checks.
 Similarly, the right to inspect the premises may be subject to restrictions, as many states require all persons on a licensed premise to be licensed or to be supervised by someone holding a license.

 The above issues pertain to sale-leaseback transactions.
 The real estate financing context presents additional issues.
 Collateralization of marijuana-specific assets – state and local licenses, marijuana, and marijuana products – is a new and evolving area.
 It may not be possible to secure a loan with these valuable assets of a marijuana company, depending on the states of operation.
 And even taking control of real property can potentially raise marijuana regulatory issues if marijuana or marijuana product is present on the premises.

 The Future of Cannabis REITs

 In the years to come, "cannabis REIT" will likely become a more familiar term throughout the industry.
 As more states legalize marijuana, the cannabis industry will grow— and all of those newly-created businesses will need funding and real estate for their operations.
-Cannabis REITs offer not only a good path for marijuana businesses to acquire new capital, but they also give investors a way to dip their toes into the cannabis industry.
+Cannabis REITs offer not only a good path for marijuana businesses to acquire new capital, but also give investors a way to dip their toes into the cannabis industry.